adithyasai/100daysofcodingchallenge/Week1/Day1/Day1Challenge.md

 # Day 1 Challenge

-## Day 1 Goal: Understand What GitHub Is and Create a GitHub Account
+## Day 1 Goal: Understanding Github and Create a GitHub Account

 Welcome to Day 1 of the 100 Days Coding Challenge!
 Today's goal is to familiarize yourself with GitHub and create your GitHub account.